interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

   world is unprecedented.
-We are only just getting started in discovering the innovative ways that technologies like Web Monetization and Interledger can be used to change the game.&rdquo; said Adrian Hope-Bailie, Head of Interledger at <a href="https://coil.com/">Coil</a>, Co-Chair of the <a href="https://www.w3.org/Payments/">W3C</a> Web Payments Working Group, and member of the <a href="https://mojaloop.io/">Mojaloop Foundation</a>&rsquo;s Board of Directors.
-Coil is an Interledger Founding Member and Grant for the Web Founding Collaborator.&nbsp;</p><p>&ldquo;Creative Commons is proud to support the Interledger Foundation&rsquo;s Grant for the Web program, which hopes to address some of the most serious problems facing the web, including privacy abuses related to ads and unethical sponsored content, by fixing web monetization and disrupting content subscription services.
+We are only just getting started in discovering the innovative ways that technologies like Web Monetization and Interledger can be used to change the game.&rdquo; said Adrian Hope-Bailie, Head of Interledger at <a href="https://coil.com/">Coil</a>, Co-Chair of the W3C Web Payments Working Group, and member of the Mojaloop Foundation&rsquo;s Board of Directors.
+Coil is an Interledger Founding Member and Grant for the Web Founding Collaborator.</p><p>&ldquo;Creative Commons is proud to support the Interledger Foundation&rsquo;s Grant for the Web program, which hopes to address some of the most serious problems facing the web, including privacy abuses related to ads and unethical sponsored content, by fixing web monetization and disrupting content subscription services.
 With the Grant for the Web&rsquo;s commitment to awarding at least 50% of all grant dollars to projects that will be openly licensed, funded individuals, projects, and